Best Cost-Sharing Rule Design for Selfish Bin Packing: Introduction

-The selfish bin packing game was initiated by Bil\'o \cite{B06}.
-He analyzed a natural proportional cost-sharing rule, under which an item pays the cost proportional to its size.
-It was proved that there exists a Nash equilibrium achieving the social optimum, implying that $PoS=1$.
-He further showed that $PoA$ falls in the interval $[1.6,1.67]$.
+The selfish bin packing game was initiated by Bil\'o \cite{B06}, who analyzed a natural proportional cost-sharing rule, under which an item pays the cost proportional to its size.
+It was proved that there exists a Nash equilibrium achieving the social optimum, implying that $PoS=1$, while $PoA$ falls in the interval $[1.6,1.67]$.
 Later two groups were focused on narrowing the interval.
-Epstein and Kleiman \cite{E11} and Yu and Zhang \cite{Y08} independently got a lower bound of around 1.6416, while Epstein and Kleiman \cite{E11} reached a better upper bound of 1.6428.
+Epstein and Kleiman \cite{E11}, and Yu and Zhang \cite{Y08} independently got a lower bound of around 1.6416, while Epstein and Kleiman \cite{E11} reached a better upper bound of 1.6428.
 The gap is very small but still there.
-Epstein et al. \cite{E16} considered the case that item sizes are restricted and a parametric bound on $PoA$ was derived.
+Epstein et al. \cite{E16} further considered the case that item sizes are restricted and a parametric bound on $PoA$ was derived.

-Another natural rule, called equally sharing rule, simply asks the items in the same bin pay the same cost regrdless of their sizes.
+Another natural rule, called the equally sharing rule, simply asks the items in the same bin to pay the same cost regardless of their sizes.
 Ma et al. \cite{M13} showed that under this rule $PoA$ is in $[1.6901,1.7]$, which is even worse than the proportional rule.
-Very recently, D\'osa and Epstein \cite{D20} reduced the upper bound of $PoA$ down to below 1.7.
+Very recently, D\'osa and Epstein \cite{D20} reduced an upper bound of $PoA$ down to below 1.7.

-Both the two natural rules do not seem promising as the price of anarchy ($PoA$) is too big.
-It is thus well motivated to figure out better cost-sharing rules.
-There have appeared a number of interesting results in the couple of years.
+Both the two natural rules do not seem promising as the inefficiency ($PoA$) is too big.
+It is thus well motivated to design better cost-sharing rules to improve the efficiency of Nash equilibria.
+There have appeared a number of interesting results in recent years.
 Nong et al. \cite{N18} proposed a rule, where the payoff of an item is a function of its own size and the largest item size in its bin.
 They obtained a better $PoA$ of 1.5.
-Zhang and Zhang \cite{Z20} kept the proportional rule for the bins without large items (whose size is larger than 1/2), while offered a discount function for those items staying with a large item.
-They derived a better cost-sharing rule with $PoA$ at most $22/15\approx 1.467$, the same upper bound for the proportional rule applying to games without large items \cite{E16}.
-D\'osa et al. \cite{Dosa2019} treated the problem in a different way.
+Later, Chen et al. \cite{C21} designed another cost-sharing mechanism with PoA being between 1.47407 and 1.4748.
+Zhang and Zhang \cite{Z20} kept the proportional rule for those bins without large items (whose size is larger than 1/2), while offering a discount function for the items staying with a large item.
+They derived a better cost-sharing rule with $PoA$ at most $22/15\approx 1.467$, the same upper bound for the proportional rule applying to bin packing games without large items \cite{E16}.
+D\'osa et al. \cite{Dosa2019} dealt with the problem in a different way.
 They applied the proportional rule to the item weights instead of the item sizes.
 By carefully defining the item weights, they proved the $PoA$ is within $1.4528$ and $1.4545$ \cite{Dosa2019}.